We credit Wecops and its creation to Kevin Purcell, Nick and Theresa Chinn, Irene Curtis and Helen King.

 We Tweetchat every couple of weeks on a Wednesday at 9pm via #WeCops and everybody is welcome to join and add value.

-The @WeCops account is run by several volunteers with a variety of experience from a range of roles and are completely indepentent from any policing or any other body.
+The @WeCops account is run by several volunteers with a variety of experience from a range of roles.
+We are independent and run a variety of chats featuring different guest hosts, when requested.

-We see our role as providing a professional space to role model discussions between peers to support the exchange of best practice resulting in delivery of exclent policing.
+We see our role as providing a professional space to facilitate discussions between peers and the wider police family, to support the exchange of best practice resulting in delivery of excellent policing.

 Outside of structured TweetChat times you'll see us engaging and supporting engagment on Twitter with the tweeting cops community.

-If you've any questions please send us a tweet to @WeCops
+If you have any questions or would like to suggest a chat, please send us a tweet @WeCops

 The @WeCops Team